marc0olo/aens-nfts/docs/contract-interface.md

     /// @notice caller withdraws all AE or a specific amount from his reward pool
     /// @param amount the optional amount of AE to withdraw stateful entrypoint withdrawFromRewardPool : (option(int)) => unit

+    /// @notice calculates the reward based on the expiration date of the names wrapped in an NFT, considering the global config (or the NFT specific config if set) and the amount of Æ deposited by the NFT owner
+    /// @param nft_id the id of the NFT to extend
+    /// @return the estimated reward
+    entrypoint estimateReward : (int) => int

     /// @notice extends all AENS names wrapped in the NFT without getting a reward
     /// @param nft_id the id of the NFT that wraps the AENS names to extend